deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/installation.rst

 System requirements
 -------------------

-deegree webservices work on any platform with a compatible Java installation, including:
+deegree webservices work on any platform with a compatible Java SE installation, including:

 * Microsoft Windows
 * Linux
 * Mac OS X
 * Solaris

-Supported Java versions are `Oracle Java 8 (JDK) <http://www.oracle.com/technetwork/java/javase/downloads/index.html>` [#f1]_, `OpenJDK <http://openjdk.java.net>`_ version 8 (currently only available for Linux).
-Newer Java versions may work, but are not officially supported by the deegree development team.
+Supported Java SE versions are `Oracle JDK 8 <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_ [#f1]_, `OpenJDK <http://openjdk.java.net>`_ version 8.
+Newer Java SE versions may work, but are not officially supported by the deegree development team.

 -----------
 Downloading
 -----------

 deegree webservices downloads are available on the `deegree home page <http://www.deegree.org>`_.
-You have the choice of two flavors:
+You have the choice between:

-* *ZIP*: Multi-operating system package bundled with Apache Tomcat
+* *Docker* : Docker Image with deegree webservices on OpenJDK and Apache Tomcat [#f11]_
-* *WAR*: Plain Java Web Archive for deployment in an existing servlet container [#f2]_
+* *WAR*: Generic Java Web Archive for deployment in an existing Java Servlet container [#f2]_
+* *ZIP*: Distribution bundle with Apache Tomcat [#f3]_

 .. tip::
   If you are confused by the two options and unsure which version to pick, use the ZIP.
 Both variants contain exactly the same deegree software, they only differ in packaging.